EdwardP16/Ed_Web_Application/README.md

-A web application assignment for University of Salford
+A web application assignment for University of Salford.
+A web page including information about Edward Pyne.